edissyum/opencaptureformem/README.md

     sudo pip3 install pyPdf2
     sudo pip3 install pytesseract
     sudo pip3 install pillow
+    sudo pip3 install configparser

 If you want to generate PDF/A instead of PDF, you have to do the following :

 > cp install/sRGB_IEC61966-2-1_black_scaled.icc /usr/share/ghostscript/X.XX/
 > nano +8 /usr/share/ghostscript/X.XX/lib/PDFA_def.ps
 > Replace : %/ICCProfile (srgb.icc) % Customise
 > By : /ICCProfile (/usr/share/ghostscript/X.XX/sRGB_IEC61966-2-1_black_scaled.icc)   % Customize

 ## Apache modifications

 In case some big files will be send, you have to increase the **post_max_size** parameter on the following file
 > /etc/php/7.X/apache2/php.ini

 By default I recommend to replace **8M** by **20M**

+# LICENSE

+OpenCapture for Maarch is released under the GPL v3.